-NAME OF INJURED PERSON ROLE/CLASS

-DATE AND TIME OF INCIDENT LOCATION OF INCIDENT

-INCIDENT DETAILS INCIDENT DETAILS

-Describe in detail what hap ppened, how it happened and what injuries the person in curred.

-ACTION TAKEN

-Describe the steps taken in n response to the incident, including any first aid treatme nt and what happened to

-the injured person immedia n, and what happened to

-FOLLOW-UP ACTION REQUIRED

-Outline what steps the school will take to check on the injured person, and what it will do to reduce the risk of the incident happening again.
+NAME OF INJURED PERSON ROLE/CLASS DATE AND TIME OF INCIDENT LOCATION OF INCIDENT INCIDENT DETAILS Describe in detail what hap pened, how it happened and what injuries the person inc curred.
+ACTION TAKEN the injured person immedia response to the incident, including tely afterwards. g any first ald treatmer it, and what happened to FOLLOW-UP ACTION REC QUIRED ool will take to check on the injured I person, and what it w ill do to reduce the risk of Outline what steps the scho ool will take to check on the injured I person, and what it w ill do to reduce the risk of

-NAME OF PERSON

-ATTENDING THE INCIDENT

-SIGNATURE DATE